PostHog/posthog.com/contents/product-engineers/llm-product-metrics.md

 2. Request latency spikes and errors are more common.
 3. LLM output is unpredictable and can lead to a negative user experience.

 This means that in addition to [regular product metrics](https://posthog.com/product-engineers/product-health-metrics), you need to monitor LLM-specific ones too.
-To understand which ones to track, we've put together a list of useful metrics to track.
+To understand which ones to track, we've put together a list of useful metrics.

 The metrics are grouped into three categories: [cost](#cost-related-metrics), [usage](#usage-metrics), and [debugging](#debug-metrics).

->  **💡 PostHog tip: Use our [Langfuse](/docs/llm-analytics/langfuse-posthog) and [Helicone](/docs/llm-analytics/helicone-posthog) integrations to bring your LLM data into PostHog.
-Alternatively, we have tutorials on how to capture events from [OpenAI](/tutorials/chatgpt-analytics), [Anthropic](/tutorials/anthropic-analytics), and [Cohere](/tutorials/cohere-analytics).
+> **💡 PostHog tip**: Use our [Langfuse](/docs/llm-analytics/langfuse-posthog) and [Helicone](/docs/llm-analytics/helicone-posthog) integrations to bring your LLM data into PostHog.
+Alternatively, we have tutorials on how to capture LLM events from [OpenAI](/tutorials/chatgpt-analytics), [Anthropic](/tutorials/anthropic-analytics), and [Cohere](/tutorials/cohere-analytics).

 ## Cost-related metrics